Mattx-br/Search-Highlight-Text/README.md

 # Search Highlight Text
-✅ Search Highlight Text é uma aplicação que simplesmente procura o texto digitado no texto, marcando as ocorrências.
+✅ Search Highlight Text is an application that searches for a occurrence of a typed text and highlights it.

 ## 📚 Referências